"False"

 • Labs.
 Each laboratory session must be followed by a written lab report.
 If a student should miss a laboratory session, each semester will offer one additional opportunity to complete the lab.
 Otherwise, the student can complete the lab during the following semester.

-• Completion of progress test and a pass on the individual study plan including self-reflection about the progression towards the qualitative targets.
+• Pass the individual study plan including self-reflection about the progression towards the qualitative targets.

 • During the course, the professional abilities and professional attitude towards students, teachers and staff are under continuous evaluation.